lkilcommons/ssj_latbin/README.md

 A library which creates a machine-learning-ready Defense Meterology Satellite Program auroral particle precipitation (SSJ) dataset.

+A Jupyter notebook which documents this code and demonstrates its usage is available in [the notebooks folder](notebooks/Demo.ipynb)

 Data is reduced from raw data as follows:

 1. The 19 SSJ energy channels are grouped in 'bands', by default "hard" (particle kinetic energy >1keV) and "soft" (particle kinetic energy <= 1keV)